geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 * The second chapter, **Configuration examples**, describes the details, providing examples, of the configurations files needed.
 * The last 2 chapters, **Coverage based on filestore** and **Coverage based on database** describe, once the previous configurations steps are done, how to create and configure an Imagemosaic store using the geoserver GUI.

 The dataset used in the tutorial can be downloaded :download:`Here <snowLZWdataset.zip>`.
-It contains 3 image files and a .tld file representing a style needed for correctly render the images.
+It contains 3 image files and a .sld file representing a style needed for correctly render the images.

 Configuration
 -------------
 In order to load a new CoverageStore from the GeoServer GUI two steps are needed:

 1. Create a new directory in which you store all your tif files (the mosaic granules) and three configuration files.
-This directory rerpresents the **MOSAIC_DIR**.
+This directory represents the **MOSAIC_DIR**.
 2. Install and setup a DBMS instance, this DB is that one where the mosaic indexes will be stored.
 3. Another important thing is that the web container where geoserver is deployed must have the **timezone properly configured**.